monkdbofficial/monk-documentation/monkdb-sql/commands/34_CREATE_SUBSCRIPTION.md

 ### Key Features:
 - **Replication Connection:** Establishes a connection for replicating data changes from a publisher cluster.
 - **Automatic Synchronization:** Once a subscription is enabled (default on creation), logical replication begins on the publisher.
-- **Granular Control:** You can subscribe to multiple publications from a single publisher.

 ---